-- 5.1 Promote the benefits of flexible working practices to employees and managers.
-In addition the Council will monitor the take-up of flexible working arrangements by gender and level within the organisation. - 5.2 Promote the benefits of working for the Council both internally and externally, such as apprenticeship opportunities, flexible working arrangements, diversity commitments etc. - 5.3 Continue monitoring through the annual Equality Audit. - 5.4 With second year data now available for gender pay gap reporting, emerging trends in each data category will be analysed to help inform future policy development. - 5.5 Refine training and guidance for managers to raise awareness off unconscious bias during recruitment and interview processes. - 5.6 Increase awareness around apprenticeship schemes to encourage more employees to improve their skills and experience giving them the opportunity to progress their career.
+- 5.1 Continue to promote the benefits of flexible working practices to employees and managers.
+In addition, the Council will monitor the take-up of flexible working arrangements by gender and level within the organisation. - 5.2 Promote the benefits of working for the Council both internally and externally, such as apprenticeship opportunities, flexible working arrangements, diversity commitments etc. - 5.3 Continue to require recruiting managers to attend the Council's recruitment and selection training which highlights the issue of unconscious bias during recruitment and interview processes. - 5.4 Continue to ensure that recruiting managers use structured interviews as this is more effective at guarding against unconscious bias by ensuring that all candidates are asked the same questions and are assessed using pre-specified, standardised criteria. - 5.5 Increase awareness about apprenticeship schemes to encourage more employees to improve their skills and experience giving them the opportunity to progress their career.
+A new post of Apprenticeship Officer has been created within the HR and Organisational Development team to support this, with the new postholder joining in January 2020.